AuroraMe vs NOAA Space Weather (2026) | Comparison

 - 3-day geomagnetic forecast — SWPC's official outlook

-AuroraMe then adds what NOAA doesn't provide: location-specific weather data (cloud cover and precipitation probability), astronomical calculations (moon phase, darkness window with brightness-adaptive thresholds), magnetic latitude mapping, and context-adaptive factor weighting — during strong storms, moon impact is automatically reduced because bright aurora is visible even under full moonlight.
-These science-backed adaptations turn global space weather data into a prediction calibrated for your exact GPS coordinates.
+AuroraMe then adds what NOAA doesn't provide: local-grid weather data (cloud cover and precipitation probability on a privacy-preserving 0.25° grid), astronomical calculations (moon phase, darkness window with brightness-adaptive thresholds), magnetic latitude mapping, and context-adaptive factor weighting — during strong storms, moon impact is automatically reduced because bright aurora is visible even under full moonlight.
+These adaptations turn global space weather data into a localized Aurora Score near your selected point.
+The score is a viewing-condition ranking, not a calibrated probability.

 Think of it this way: NOAA answers "what is happening in Earth's magnetosphere right now?"
 AuroraMe answers "will I see aurora from my backyard tonight?"
-Both questions matter — they're just aimed at different audiences.
+Both questions matter.
+They are just aimed at different people.

 Consumer Experience vs Scientific Interface

 NOAA's Space Weather Prediction Center was designed for professional users: power grid operators, airline dispatchers, satellite companies, and researchers.
-The interface reflects this — it's dense with scientific data, uses technical terminology, and assumes knowledge of space weather concepts.
+The interface shows it: dense scientific data, technical terminology, and an assumption that you know the concepts.

 A typical NOAA SWPC page shows you: